DayDaeHy/Upper_Arm_sEMG_Movement_Classification/README.md

 ## Overview

-This repository provides upper-arm surface electromyography (sEMG) data collected during various upper limb movements.
+This repository provides surface electromyography (sEMG) data recorded from upper-arm muscles during various upper limb movements.

 The dataset was constructed to evaluate the feasibility of classifying elbow, forearm, wrist, and hand movements using only multichannel upper-arm sEMG signals.